skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-14-classes-3-inheritance-super.md

 }
 ```

+This code covers both the case when `JavaScriptObject`
+represents a class instance, or when it represents a class prototype
+(except the `Object` prototype, of course, which we saw above in the `ObjectPrototype` class).

-With this in place, we don't even have to change the logic of reading properties in `CommonReadPropertyNode`;
+With this code in place, we don't even have to change the logic of reading properties in `CommonReadPropertyNode`;
 since that Node already uses the `InteropLibrary.readMember()` message,
-so using it will correctly implement the property search algorithm we showed above.
+using it will correctly implement the inheritance property search algorithm we showed above.

 Note that in JavaScript, it's also possible to change the prototype of an object
 with the [`Object.setPrototype()` static method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf),